NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 * Bash (Tested on 5.1, but it probably works on 4.x, too)
 * Git + LFS
 * [rsync](https://rsync.samba.org/)
-* A github account correctly setup with access to [Unreal Engine's repository on Epic's official GitHub account](https://github.com/EpicGames/UnrealEngine)
+* A github account correctly setup with access to [the Unreal Engine repository on Epic's official GitHub account](https://github.com/EpicGames/UnrealEngine)
 * A [Microsoft Azure DevOPS](https://azure.microsoft.com/en-us/services/devops/) account

 ## The directory structure